-The Graduate School at Bethel University offers 11 advanced degree programs, as well as educational licenses, certificate programs, and professional development seminars.
-Designed to help adults enhance or redirect their careers, the programs include master's programs in adult development and aging, business administration (MBA), communication, counseling psychology, education K-12, literacy education, nursing, organizational leadership, special education, and teaching as well as a Doctor of Education in Educational Administration (Ed.D).
+The Graduate School at Bethel University offers 11 advanced degree programs, as well as educational licenses, certificate programs, and academic writing seminars.
+Designed to help adults enhance or redirect their careers, the programs include master's programs in business administration (MBA), communication, counseling psychology, education K-12, gerontology, literacy education, nursing, organizational leadership, special education, and teaching as well as a Doctor of Education in Educational Administration (Ed.D).
 The programs are academically rigorous, offered on an accelerated schedule, and taught within a framework of Christian values.
-Classes are held on the St. Paul campus, as well as other convenient locations.
+Classes are held evenings and/or weekends on the St. Paul campus, as well as other convenient locations in the Twin Cities or online.